 Most of the potato ball recipes typically fry the potato balls to get them crispy.
 I chose to bake mine and they came out perfectly delicious.
 After forming the cold mashed potatoes into a ball, they are dipped in egg and then rolled into the spiced breadcrumbs.

-The ingredients for the baked mashed potato balls are:
+Ingredients for the mashed potato balls:

 - Panko bread crumbs